Hurricane Erin is one of the fastest rapidly intensifying storms in Atlantic history | News Channel 3-12

 The 2025 Atlantic hurricane season is now the fourth straight season to feature a Category 5 storm, with two occurring last year, hurricanes Beryl and Milton.

-Hurricane Erin is still expected to avoid a direct hit on any land mass, passing north of Puerto Rico, then curving north-northeast into the open Atlantic between the East Coast and Bermuda next week.
+Hurricane Erin is still expected to avoid a direct hit on any land mass, passing north of Puerto Rico, then curving north-northeast into the open Atlantic between the East Coast and Bermuda.
 As it does so, it is expected to double or even triple in size.

-Erin is about 150 miles northeast of San Juan, Puerto Rico and about 160 miles northwest of Anguilla as of Saturday evening.
-A flash flood warning has been issued for northern Puerto Rico until midnight Saturday and tropical storm watches remain in effect for the Turks and Caicos Islands and parts of the Leeward Islands.

-The outer bands of the storm will continue to produce areas of heavy rainfall through Sunday across the northern Leeward Islands, the Virgin Islands, and Puerto Rico, the Hurricane Center said.
-Considerable flash flooding, landslides and mudslides, are possible, it added.
+Even though the hurricane is not anticipated to reach the US mainland, forecasters say rip currents could be a factor beginning Monday across Southern beaches and up to Northeast coastal areas later in the week.

-The storm is expected to produce life-threatening surf and rip currents along the beaches of the Bahamas, much of the US East Coast, and Atlantic Canada next week, according to the National Hurricane Center.
+The storm is expected to produce life-threatening surf and rip currents along the beaches of the Bahamas, much of the US East Coast and Atlantic Canada this week, according to the NHC.

-Erin sustained winds near 150 mph as of Saturday night, according to the National Hurricane Center.

-Fluctuations in intensity are expected for the rest of the weekend, as Erin brings rain and strong wind gusts to the Caribbean islands south of it.
-Erin is expected to persist until Monday, when it will start to slowly weaken.
+The rip current threat will increase before higher surf is evident, so the Weather Service is cautioning people to not base the risk level off whether they see large waves.

+“When assessing how people in the US lost their lives from the last 10 years due to tropical storms and hurricanes about 12% of them were due to rip currents,” according to Cassandra Mora, meteorologist at the Hurricane Center.

 There’s plenty of fuel in the region for Erin to tap into as sea surface temperatures are much warmer than normal.
 They aren’t quite as warm as the record levels reached in 2023 and 2024, but are still far warmer than they’d be in a world that wasn’t heating up.